dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 From here play around with RailsGoat -- create yourself a test account, explore its features a bit.
 You can also search for and exploit vulnerabilities manually.

 This works because port 3002 is used in the [the job's `compose.yaml`](../sec-tests/hold-open/compose.yaml), and is forwarded in the [project's `Vagrantfile`](../Vagrantfile).
-As RailsGoat contains vulnerabilities, this port-forward is restricted to `127.0.0.1` so other computers on your network can't exploit these vulnerabilities.
+As RailsGoat contains vulnerabilities, this port-forward is restricted to `127.0.0.1`.
+With this configuration, other users or computers on your network can't exploit these vulnerabilities (without first compromising your Vagrant host).

 #### Hold-Open Job Explainer
 Let's walk through this job in detail.